pocl/pocl/doc/sphinx/source/almaif.rst

 Usage
 -----

-To enable this driver, simply add ``-DENABLE_ACCEL_DEVICE=1`` to the cmake arguments.
+To enable this driver, simply add ``-DENABLE_ALMAIF_DEVICE=1`` to the cmake arguments.
 On small FPGA SoCs and other relatively low performance hosts, you may wish to follow the instructions in :ref:`pocl-without-llvm`.
 (Recommended for Zynq-7020 SoC).

 The fixed-function accelerators need to be told what kernel to execute.
-For this, the accel driver has a list of builtin kernels that can be referred to in the ``clCreateProgramWithBuiltInKernels`` call:
+For this, the almaif driver has a list of builtin kernels that can be referred to in the ``clCreateProgramWithBuiltInKernels`` call:

 .. list-table::